A7med7x7/ReproGen/README.md

 ```
 >[!NOTE]
 >
->we set log_models to False because we are not interested in logging the model now and it will take a lot time and disk space to log 7 billion parameter model, or even break the code.
+>we set log_models to `False` because we are not interested in logging the model now, and it will take a lot time and disk space to log 7 billion parameter model, or even break the code.

 we use our utility functions
 ```python